yudha-haris/os212/tips.md

 3. Do All The Previous MidTerm Problem<br>
 Complete all available practice questions.
 Especially the previous midterm problem because the next quiz changes a bit from the exercises

+4. Read Linux From Scratch Guide
+Make sure you really read what's in the Linux From Scratch guide, so you don't get confused or have no idea about doing the assignment